musethno/MGS/README.md

 ## Getting Started
 ### Installation
 1. Navigate to the installation directory of your choice.
 If you install the application outside your /home directory, be sure to fix the file permissions accordingly.
+If not, the MGS needs to be run with root privileges, which obviously is a bad idea.
 2. Clone this repository: ```git clone https://github.com/musethno/MGS.git .```
 3. Run the application with: ```./activator play start```
 4. The MGS compiles and starts the web server, listening by default to 9000